 Sponsorships may be funded only by Sales Colleagues at the District Business Manager (DBM) level or higher.
-The purchase of exhibit and display space by U.S. Sales Colleagues is covered by the Exhibit and Displays SOP (ED SOP2-01) and is processed through Ariba ACM.
-However, if a U.S. Sales Colleague funds a sponsorship that provides for a package of benefits (i.e., in addition to the exhibit and display space) then the SOP on Funding Requests for Not-for-Profit Organizations should be followed.
+The purchase of exhibit and display space by U.S. Sales Colleagues is covered by the Exhibit and Displays SOP (ED SOP2-01) and is processed in Ariba.
+However, if a U.S. Sales Colleague funds a sponsorship that provides for a package of various benefits (i.e., in addition to the exhibit and display space) then the External Funding SOP should be followed.

 Before submitting any requests using the FRF, colleagues must complete the Funding Request training module in order to gain access to the FRF in Ariba.
 All funding requests are subject to review and approval by the designated reviewers aligned to each BU/Division/Function, unless otherwise noted.
+Colleagues must never make a verbal or written commitment until the funding request is fully approved.
 Contact USFundingRequest@Pfizer.com for more information about training.